 How to Export and Sync Asana Tasks to Google Sheets with Automated 2-Way Updates

+Using a different set of apps or tools?
 Although this guide demonstrates how to sync Asana tasks with Google Sheets, the same principles apply to other spreadsheet software and databases, including Microsoft Excel, Airtable or Smartsheet.
-You can also substitute Asana for a different project management tool, including Trello, ClickUp, monday.com, Favro, Teamwork, MeisterTask, Wrike and more.
+You can also substitute Asana for a different project management tool, including Trello, HubSpot, ClickUp, monday.com, Favro, Teamwork, MeisterTask, Wrike and more.

-Connecting Asana with Google Sheets with Unito enables you to:
+Connecting Asana to Google Sheets with Unito enables you to:

 - Create new Asana tasks based on Google Sheets rows with specified fields.